Focus/Tune menu commands

 Use this command to measure and correct for beam-tilt misalignment (coma) by fitting a CTF to the Thon rings in images.
 The program will take 5 images, one with no beam tilt and the others with beam tilt in the plus and minus X and Y directions.
 It is also possible to take a full array of images, 8 with beam tilt and 2 without.
 The defocus changes at various angles will be analyzed to determine the existing beam tilt that needs to be corrected.
 The procedure needs no calibration.
 This procedure is not needed and will not work on a Cs-corrected microscope.

 The maximum beam tilt should be in the range of 4 to 10 milliradians, preferably between 6 and 8.
-The goal is to get defocus changes ranging up to 0.3-0.4 micron.
+A common problem when first trying the routine is that the beam tilt set for use with the original image displacement-based coma-free alignment is too large for this method, giving excessively astigmatic images that cannot be fit accurately.
+The goal is to get defocus changes ranging up to 0.3-0.4 micron (and thus astigmatism should be in this range too).
 The defocus changes being measured are proportional to the square of the beam tilt, so the reliability of the estimated misalignment will increase accordingly.
+However, another common problem is that if the microscope's beam tilt is far from the coma-free value, the astigmatism imposed by additional modest beam tilts gets too big for good fitting.
+If such problems occur when first running this routine, drop back to 4 mrad of beam tilt (or whatever is needed to reduce defocus changes to the desired level).
+Once you are nearer to a coma-free alignment, a high beam tilt can be used.
 Both the maximum beam tilt and whether to use a full array of images can be set with the Set CTF Coma-free Params command.

 There are two reasons why you might want to use a full 3x3 array of images